ydb-platform/ydb/BUILD.md

 ## Checkout a branch for build

-There are two branches for the latest development update in the {{ ydb-short-name }} repository:
+There are two branches for the latest development update in the YDB repository:

 - `main` - the primary development branch for **Yatool** build
 - `cmakebuild` - the follower branch for **CMake** build, synced from `main` every hour, with generated CMakelists.txt files